Community Non-profit

 Dogwood Festival – Courtesy phoenixvilledogwoodfestival.org

 If you’re a resident of Phoenixville, you know the legacy of the Dogwood Festival.
 Since the 1940s, Phoenixville has organized a parade to commemorate members of the Armed Forces and the lives lost during World War II.
-This year, you can celebrate the Dogwood Festival in full capacity, compared to the modified events of 2021.
 New and old residents, here’s everything you need to know about this year’s Dogwood Festival

 What’s Happening?